One in seven couples are thought to experience difficulty in achieving a pregnancy, and we want people to know they’re not alone.

 Kind IVF has come to market in the surrounding areas of big cities, where running costs are lower.
 We’ve designed our model to operate in areas that make it less financially challenging for our company to offer treatment.
 We then pass this saving on to our patients.

-Kind IVF is designed to be ‘light touch’ IVF.
+Kind IVF is designed to be ‘light touch’ IVF with no compromise to the technology, service and dedication of our treatment.
 The aim is for the treatment to require less clinic visits, less medication, and overall less cost – outlined in our patient pathway.
+A pathway that has proven successful for 75% of Kind IVF patients so far, putting our success rates far above the national average.

 There are eligibility criteria which include a BMI of under 30 and being under age 38 when you start the treatment, making it the perfect answer to those who cannot get funding via the NHS but would be considered candidates for NHS fertility treatment, or fall just outside the NHS criteria.